adelbios/PowerKit/README.md

 ```
 #### 2/ work with WebService

-just override these function and call it in parent ```viewController``` And take a look at the <a href="https://github.com/Moya/Moya">Moya</a> to figure out how you can create target for web service
+just override these functions and call it in parent ```viewController``` And take a look at the <a href="https://github.com/Moya/Moya">Moya</a> to figure out how you can create target for web service

 ```swift